IKGissmart/Automated-Tlauncher-Downloader-script/README.md

 ```
 cd Automated-Tlauncher-Downloader-script
 ```
-Now Mark it as an executable by
+Now Mark the Script as an executable by
 ```
 chmod a+x Automated_TLH_Downloader.sh
 ````